spdk/spdk/test/vhost/test_plan.md

 #### virtio initiator tests
 - virtio user mode: connect to vhost-scsi controller sockets directly on host
 - virtio pci mode: connect to virtual pci devices on guest virtual machine
-- 6 concurrent jobs are run simultaneously on 3 devices with 18 virtqueues
+- 6 concurrent jobs are run simultaneously on 4 devices with 18 virtqueues

+##### kernel virtio-scsi-pci device
+- test support for kernel vhost-scsi device
+- create 1GB ramdisk using targetcli
+- create target and add ramdisk to it using targetcli
+- add created device to virtio pci tests

 ##### Test configuration
 - SPDK vhost application is used for testing